shnala/note-taker-bcs/README.md

 * `GET /api/notes` should read the `db.json` file and return all saved notes as JSON.
 (DONE)

 * `POST /api/notes` should receive a new note to save on the request body, add it to the `db.json` file, and then return the new note to the client.
 You'll need to find a way to give each note a unique id when it's saved (look into npm packages that could do this for you).
-(ALMOST DONE)
+(DONE)

 ## Bonus

 You haven’t learned how to handle DELETE requests, but this application offers that functionality on the front end.
 As a bonus, try to add the DELETE route to the application using the following guideline:

 * `DELETE /api/notes/:id` should receive a query parameter that contains the id of a note to delete.
 To delete a note, you'll need to read all notes from the `db.json` file, remove the note with the given `id` property, and then rewrite the notes to the `db.json` file.
+(DONE)

 ## Grading Requirements